 It’s usually a setting that’s not turned on, often caused by a recent iOS update.

-First, check Settings>Touch ID (or Face ID) & Passcode and scroll down to ‘Allow Access When Locked’ and make sure ‘Siri’ is enabled.
+First, check Settings > Face ID (or Touch ID) & Passcode and scroll down to ‘Allow Access When Locked’ and make sure ‘Siri’ is enabled.

 For iOS 10 and below, go to Settings > Siri > and toggle on Access When Locked.